Introduction to GoJS Diagramming Components

 </script>

-This completes the implementation of the "Hello World!" live diagram that you see above.
+That one HTML DIV element and little bit of JavaScript code are the complete implementation of the "Hello World!" live diagram that you see above.

 Developing your Diagram